mwotton/hstemplate/README.md

 	- probably needs to talk about tiers of service too
 - rationing/quotas - not quite the same thing as authz.
   - could we lean on honeycomb instead? set an alert for egregious abuse?
-- test framework using tmp-postgres to set up test databases
 - coverage ratchet
 - payments
   - https://stripe.com/docs/billing/subscriptions/fixed-price#how-to-model-it-on-stripe